Download a PDF of the "Illusion of Choice" Executive Summary

 Author: Principal Investigator, Dr. Brittany Lewis, Senior Research Associate

-Contributing Authors: Molly Calhoun, Cynthia Matthias, Kya Conception, Thalya Reyes, Carolyn Szczepanski, Gabriela Norton, Eleanor Noble, and Giselle Tisdale
+Contributing Authors: Molly Calhoun, Cynthia Matthias, Kya Concepcion, Thalya Reyes, Carolyn Szczepanski, Gabriela Norton, Eleanor Noble, and Giselle Tisdale

 Artist-in-Residence: Nikki McComb, Art Is My Weapon